Mark Schauer: Career

 Schauer began his career in program development for the Community Action Agency in Battle Creek.
 Shortly afterwards, the director left for another position and Schauer was selected to run the CAA, which then consisted of 200 employees, had a 21-member board of directors and offered a broad range of programs for the poor, including home weatherization, a foster grandparent program, food assistance and the local Head Start Program for children.

 Schauer was also a founding board member of Battle Creek Habitat for Humanity in 1988 and was honored for fifteen years of service by being named the "2003 Public Official of the Year" by Habitat for Humanity of Michigan.
 Schauer has also been actively involved in the supporting the Food Bank of South Central Michigan and the Urban League of Battle Creek.

 He also serves on the board of directors of the Kids 'N' Stuff Children's Museum in Albion.
 He was a coordinator of the Calhoun County Human Services Coordinating Council, 1992–1997.

 In 1993, Schauer ran for a seat on the Battle Creek City Commission and lost by 200 votes.
 However, he was later appointed to fill an unexpired term and was then elected to a full term in 1995.

 Michigan House of Representatives (1997–2003)

 Elections

 In 1996, Schauer ran for the 62nd district of the Michigan House of Representatives.
 He won re-election in 1998 and in 2000, with 67% of the vote.

 Tenure

 In 1999, he strongly opposed Republican Governor John Engler's plan to appoint a monitor for Detroit Public Schools.
-He called it "very dangerous" and it was "receivership."
+He called it "very dangerous" and said it was a "receivership."

 He served as the Assistant Democratic Leader from 1999 to 2000.